kongkrit/wireguard-vanity-address/README.md

 # wireguard-vanity-address
-creates wireguard vanity public key in docker. wireguard-vanity-address has been precompiled from https://github.com/warner/wireguard-vanity-address to keep the docker image size small.
+creates wireguard vanity public key in docker. wireguard-vanity-address has been precompiled from https://github.com/warner/wireguard-vanity-address (for x86_64 only) to keep the docker image size small.

 ### Usage: interactive